n6ai/minze/docs/api/index.md

 ### onReady

-A Hook that runs after the element is added to the DOM and the entire component life cycle is finished.
+A Hook that runs after the element is added to the DOM and the entire component lifecycle is finished.
 Can either be a regular or async method.

 - **Method**